Classification of convergence rates of solutions of perturbed ordinary differential equations with regularly varying nonlinearity: Mathematical Preliminaries, Discussion of Hypotheses and Statement of Main Results

 \end{proposition} In the case when $g$ is not integrable, but $g(t)\to 0$ as $t\to\infty$, it can be shown that either \eqref{eq.xto0} holds or $x(t)\to\infty$ as $t\to\infty$ (see e.g.,~\cite{JAJC:2011szeged}).
 Solutions of \eqref{eq.xto0} exhibit a type of local stability: if the initial condition $\xi$ and sup norm of $g$ are sufficiently small, \eqref{eq.xto0} is true.
 A sufficient condition which rules out unbounded solutions, and therefore guarantees \eqref{eq.xto0} for all initial conditions, is

 See~\cite{JAJGAR:2009} for example.
 In the case when $f(x)\to 0$ as $x\to\infty$, the relationship between the rate of decay of $g(t)\to 0$ as $t\to\infty$ and $f(x)\to 0$ as $x\to\infty$ becomes important: for a given $f$, if the rate of decay of $g$ is too slow and the initial condition is too large, then $x(t)\to\infty$ as $t\to\infty$.
 However, if $g$ decays more quickly than a certain rate, it can be shown that \eqref{eq.xto0} holds for all initial conditions.
 Moreover, under some additional hypotheses, a critical rate of decay of $g$ can be identified, in the sense that if $g$ decays more slowly to zero than this rate, solutions can escape to infinity, while if it decays faster than the critical rate, solutions obey \eqref{eq.xto0} for all initial conditions.
 For further details, we refer the reader to~\cite{JAJC:2011szeged} and the references therein.
+It is interesting to note that a condition of the form \eqref{eq.fphiinfty} is unnecessary for almost sure asymptotic stability in SDEs, and accordingly, this hypothesis is not appealed to in ~\cite{appleby_patterson}.